code2blog/tool-muleesb/README.md

 code2blog_mule4_connectors
-	c4c-1 -> download secure config properties module from exchange and demo encryption with database connector c4c-2 -> demo the use of xml validate component
+	c4c-1 -> download secure config properties module from exchange and demo encryption with database connector c4c-2 -> demo the use of xml validate component and json validate module

 </pre>